Vera Starbard

-Vera Starbard (born 1982) is a Tlingit/Dena'ina television writer, author, playwright, and editor based in Douglas, Alaska, and current Alaska State Writer Laureate.
+Vera Starbard (born 1982) is a Tlingit/Dena'ina television writer, author, playwright, and editor based in Douglas, Alaska, and the Alaska State Writer Laureate for 2024 to 2026.

-After premiering her first play, "Our Voices Will Be Heard," at Perseverance Theatre in 2016, she was named Playwright-in-Residence at Perseverance Theatre through the Andrew W. Mellon Foundation Playwright Residency Program.
+Career

-Vera began editing and writing as a journalist straight out of high school.
-She was editor of First Alaskans Magazine, a publication highlighting Alaska Native people, culture, and news, for ten years.
+Starbard began editing and writing as a journalist.
+She was editor of First Alaskans Magazine, a publication highlighting Alaska Native people, culture and news, for ten years.

+In 2016, after premiering her first play, Our Voices Will Be Heard, at Perseverance Theatre, she was named the theatre's playwright-in-residence through the Andrew W. Mellon Foundation playwright residency program.

-As a television writer Vera has written numerous episodes of the Molly of Denali animated children's program airing on PBS KIDS and was nominated for three Emmy Awards for her work on the show.
+As a television writer, Starbard has written many episodes of the Molly of Denali animated children's program, airing on PBS KIDS.
+She was nominated for four Emmy Awards for her work on the show.
 Vera was on the writing staff of ABC's show Alaska Daily.
 Vera was appointed Alaska State Writer Laureate in 2024, a two-year appointment.